There is a lot of confusion about Tricare coverage for breast pumps.

 Breast pump coverage is available to all Tricare-eligible females who have a "birth event."
 For purposes of this coverage, a "birth event" means a pregnancy and childbirth, or a legal adoption with intention to personally breastfeed.
 You can get the breast pump and supplies before or after the delivery.

-All Tricare plans are included, including Tricare Prime, Tricare Standard, the US Family Health Plan, Tricare Reserve Select -- regardless of the sponsor's duty status.
+All Tricare plans are included, including Tricare Prime, Tricare Select, the US Family Health Plan, Tricare Reserve Select -- regardless of the sponsor's duty status.